enginebai/Algorithms/topics/dynamic-programming.md

 2. Make it efficient.
     * Design the *memo* data structure.
     * Check the memo first and return it.
-    * Store into memo if it doesn't exist and calculate the solution.
+    * Otherwise, calculate the solution and store into memo if it doesn't exist.

 ## Resources
 - [X] CLRS